Top of the mornin’ to you! These Dark Chocolate Porter Brownies are the perfect decadent boozy dessert to get your St. Patrick’s Day on with!

 - Sea salt, for finishing

-- Add melted butter, sugar, cocoa powder, espresso powder and salt to bowl.
+Add melted butter, sugar, cocoa powder, espresso powder, and salt to the bowl.
 Stir to combine.